 - Year Four: 19, 20, 21, 22, 23, 24

-The Caffeine Magazine reaches the grand old age of four with Issue 25 and an interesting collection of diverse articles.
-Perhaps the most curious of them all is another of the coffee pairing articles, with coffee being pared with (wait for it) cured meats!
-This is only of academic interest to me since I don’t eat meat, but I found it fascinating nonetheless.
+Caffeine Magazine reached the grand old age of four with Issue 25 and an interesting collection of diverse articles.
+Perhaps the most curious of them all was another in Caffeine’s series of the coffee pairing articles.
+In this one, coffee was pared with (wait for it) cured meats!
+This was only of academic interest to me since I don’t eat meat, but I found it fascinating nonetheless.
 I was also pleased to see roasters from Bristol and Bath featuring strongly in the article.

-Perhaps the most interesting article is where Scott, Caffeine Magazine’s founder, puts his money where his mouth is and works as a barista.
-On a coffee cart.
+Perhaps the most interesting article was where Scott, Caffeine Magazine’s founder, put his money where his mouth is and worked as a barista.
+On a coffee cart (Flat Cap Borough).
 No warm, cosy surroundings for Scott!
-If you’ve ever wondered what it’s like making coffee in all weathers, this is for you.
-At the other end of the scale, we also take a peek at the new Cafe X automated coffee kiosk.
+If you’ve ever wondered what it’s like making coffee in all weathers, then this is for you.
+At the other end of the scale, there was also a brief look at the new Cafe X automated coffee kiosk.

-Finally, Maria Teresa Mancuso of Coffee Me Zurich makes her debut with a coffee tour of her home town of Zurich.
-Elsewhere, I am reunited with Amelia Hallsworth and, after my adventures last issue in Hong Kong, I’m back down to (God’s own) earth with a bump as I visit the delightful Harrogate, the third part of the Yorkshire Coffee Triangle.
+Finally, Maria Teresa Mancuso of Coffee Me Cafe made her debut with a coffee tour of her home town of Zurich.
+Elsewhere, I was reunited with Amelia Hallsworth and, after my adventures Hong Kong in the previous issue, it was back down to (God’s own) earth with a bump when I visited the delightful Harrogate, the third part of the Yorkshire Coffee Triangle.

 Caffeine Magazine celebrated its third birthday with a feature on roasting coffee at home, looking at three methods spanning the price range from popcorn maker all the way through to the fully-programmable Ikawa machine (although missing out on my favourite, the wok).
 Meanwhile Chloe, now Caffeine Magazine’s editor, took a look at the growing phenomenon of the coffice (for those not familiar with the term, it’s using a coffee shop as an office or remote working space).
 Tim Shaw also made a welcome return with a two-page spread of his quirky illustrations, this time classifying types of baristas in his own, inimitable style.